www.landmodo.com - Landmodo

 Some sellers will ask to perform a credit check, but this is not often the case.

-The best practice is to ask the seller what their requirements are and then discuss your situation.
+The best practice is to ask the seller about their requirements and discuss your situation.
 As mentioned above, the seller is simply looking for a way to keep the property moving to you.

 Typically, the seller will prepare three documents: a Land Sale Contract, a Promissory Note, and a Purchase Sale Agreement.

-Here is a quick summary of the three of these documents before we further go into each of them.
+Here is a quick summary of the three documents before we further investigate each.

 The Purchase Sale Agreement obligates the seller to sell the land and the buyer to buy.
 The Promissory note says that the buyer will pay the seller for the land; it’s a promise to pay.
 Finally, the Land Sale Contract is the document that secures the transaction and ensures that the buyer will receive a clean title after completing the payments.